Tree line

-The tree line is the edge of the habitat at which trees are capable of growing.
+The tree line is the edge of a habitat at which trees are capable of growing and beyond which they are not.
 It is found at high elevations and high latitudes.
-Beyond the tree line, trees cannot tolerate the environmental conditions (usually cold temperatures, extreme snowpack, or associated lack of available moisture).
+Beyond the tree line, trees cannot tolerate the environmental conditions (usually low temperatures, extreme snowpack, or associated lack of available moisture).
 The tree line is sometimes distinguished from a lower timberline, which is the line below which trees form a forest with a closed canopy.